 Johnny Ramirez is an expert colorist based in Los Angeles.
 He's also the co-founder of the ever-buzzy Ramirez Tran Salon.
 Though his Instagram is filled to the brim with amazing hair color inspo, we took a special liking to this rich brown balayage.
-It's so glossy and golden, it almost appears to emit its own light.
+It's so glossy and golden, that it almost appears to emit light.

 The transformation on this color is jaw-dropping, and the cool tones of balayage prove that using colors that aren't so warm for brunettes can still be extremely flattering.